-A joint family is a large family where the grand-parents, father, mother, uncle, aunt and their children live unitedly under one roof.
+A joint family is a large family where the grandparents, father, mother, uncle, aunt and their children live unitedly under one roof.

 In a joint family, every member takes their turn to nurture and nourish the child.
 Joint families are a boon to working parents or otherwise too.
 Children get to learn to respond and interact with others, adapt to changes and people.
-Raising a child in joint family also becomes a bit easier on the mother because of the whole support system.
-Like every coin has two sides, bringing up a child in joint family also has its own set of pros and cons.
+Raising a child in a joint family also becomes a bit easier on the mother because of the whole support system.
+Like every coin has two sides, bringing up a child in a joint family also has its own set of pros and cons.

 In the end, it is up to parents to weigh the pros and cons of raising a child in joint and nuclear families and then decide what’s best for their child(ren).

 It can be a little tricky to raise twins or triplets.
 But with time, you sure will figure out everything.